pabloernesto/pabloernesto.github.io/_posts/2022-05-22-fibonacci.md

 1. adding memoization to fib requires *altering* fib (either at the definition, or through mutation)
 2. we can't add memoization to fib without access to the fib variable (ie: we can't memoize arbitrary lambdas)

-Point two has an obvious practical implication: we can't write a procedure that automatically tests some function f against it's memoized version:
+Point two has an obvious practical implication: we can't write a procedure that automatically tests some function f against its memoized version:

 ```scala
 def test_memo[K, V](f: K => V, k: K): String = {